dcdcvgroup/RBC/README.md

 Note that while the code should be runnable without mixed precision (apex), some have reported lower perfs without it.
 So try with it!

+The default is to use a pretraining for the backbone used, that is searched in the pretrained folder of the project.
+We used the pretrained model released by the authors of In-place ABN (as said in the paper), that can be found here: [link](https://github.com/mapillary/inplace_abn#training-on-imagenet-1k).
+You can also download the pretrained model by running the script *download_resnet101_iabn_sync.sh* from [link](https://github.com/arthurdouillard/CVPR2021_PLOP/releases/download/v1.0/resnet101_iabn_sync.pth.tar) (uploaded by Arthur Douillard).

 ## How to perform training
 We provide some scripts under the directory `scripts/voc` to reproduce the results in our paper (included tasks are 15-5, 15-1, 19-1 (VOC)).